Sunset Park Material Recovery Facility

-Sunset Park Material Recovery Facility is a recycling facility at the South Brooklyn Marine Terminal in the Sunset Park neighborhood of Brooklyn, New York, United States.
+Sunset Park Material Recovery Facility is a recycling facility at the South Brooklyn Marine Terminal in the Sunset Park neighborhood of Brooklyn, New York City, United States.
 Operated by Sims Municipal Recycling, it was designed by Annabelle Selldorf, and its construction involved the use of a variety of recycled materials.
 The campus contains several structures, including an education center and New York City's first commercial-scale wind turbine.
 As of January 2022, it is the largest commingled recycling facility in the United States and the primary recycling center in New York City.

 Construction and facilities

 The Material Recovery Facility is operated by Sims Municipal Recycling, part of Sims Metal Management, a large recycling company which holds a 40-year contract with the City of New York.
 The 11 acre property sits on the Sunset Park side of the Gowanus Bay, at the South Brooklyn Marine Terminal.